I'm a Celebrity 2018: When will Noel Edmonds enter the jungle?

 Fans of I'm a Celebrity… Get Me Out of Here! were delighted to see the first ten campmates enter the jungle for the first time on Sunday night, but many were disappointed when Noel Edmonds didn't make a surprise late entry.
-However, previous series of the popular reality show would suggest that we still have quite a few days to go before we find out whether the Deal Or No Deal presenter really is going into the jungle.
-So when will the latecomer be joining the gang, if at all?
+However, previous series of the popular reality show would suggest that the Deal Or No Deal presenter will be there any day now.
+So when will the latecomer be joining the gang?
 Find out here…

 READ: Why this I'm a Celebrity star refused to tell his wife about his stint in the jungle